tendermint/fundraising/x/fundraising/spec/02_state.md

 type EnglishAuction struct {
 	*BaseAuction

-	MaximumBidPrice sdk.Dec // the maximum bid price for the auction Extended        uint32  // a number of extended rounds ExtendRate      sdk.Dec // rate that decides if the auction needs another round }
+	MaximumBidPrice sdk.Dec // maximum bid price that bidders can bid for the auction Extended        uint32  // a number of extended rounds ExtendRate      sdk.Dec // rate that determines if the auction needs an another round }

 // FixedPriceAuction defines the fixed price auction type